RajPatel676/Web3Wallet/README.md

 Then reload the extension in Chrome:

 1. Go to `chrome://extensions/`
-2. Find the Web3 Wallet extension
+2. Click on load unpacked and choose build folder
-3. Click the refresh icon
+3. Find the Web3Wallet extension

 ## React Integration